OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

 Free trial

 Grammarly may offer a free trial membership from time to time.
 If you accept such an offer, no charges will be applied to your account until the end of the trial period.
 If you do not wish to be charged, you must cancel the Services before the end of the trial period.
 Grammarly will not refund any fees that have accrued to your account(s) after the free trial period.
+If you cancel the Services before the end of the trial period, all your rights to any remaining free trial period will be waived and you will not be eligible to participate in any further trials.

 Termination and Refund Policy